-While deepfake tools are available to everyone and eventually will be very easy to use, it still requires some technical understanding and ideally advanced knowledge about computer vision.
+Deepfake tools are available to everyone and will be very easy to use.
 More importantly, fake news is bad while deepfake can do good and bad things.
 This makes deepfake harder to categorize.

 Video and virtualization are becoming one.
 Think about something simple like virtual backgrounds in conference calls.
-Microsoft, Zoom and others improve quality of their virtual background features based on machine learning.
-This turns a normal video feed from a webcam into a partially virtualized video experience.
+Microsoft, Zoom and others improve quality of their virtual backgrounds based on machine learning.
+This turns a normal video feed from a webcam into a partially virtualized video to offer a new experience.
 The original video has been manipulated by AI.
-It's fake video in a sense but a good one that everyone is aware about and even likes.
-Obviously, those video effects are okay but not realistic enough to fool people.
+It's fake video in a sense but a good one that everyone is aware about and even enjoys.
+Obviously, those video effects are okay but not realistic enough (in 2021) to fool people.

 The competition of the best AI methods in video conferencing has only just begun.
-New players like Headroom enter the market challenging Zoom and Teams with more AI features.
+New players like «Headroom» enter the market with more AI features.
 We will be seeing more and more AI including deepfake coming to your conference calls.

 What if those video effects become so good and persuading that it will no longer be possible to distinguish real video from virtualized realities.
-Do you want to be notified about such manipulation or do you accept being deceived?
+Do we want to be notified about such manipulations or do we accept being deceived?

 The trend of AI based video communication is irreversible.
 We still need a camera but not even a good one.
 Deep learning based methods for «Video Super-Resolution» and «Real-Time Super-Resolution» turn low-quality video into superb high-resolution quality.
 The processing doesn't happen locally on the enduser device.
 Low-quality video is transmitted to the cloud where video optimization happens in real-time.
 High-quality video gets then distributed to all attendees without a noticeable delay.